Welcome to the Childhood Cognition Lab!

 How to get involved:

-Are you and your child interested in participating in one of our studies?
+Are you and your child interested in participating in one of our local or national studies?

 Current research in this lab is supported by the John Templeton Foundation Grant (Developing Belief Network).